 The first coat of Rust-oleum Chalked Ultra Matt Paint: Serenity Blue went on with my favourite paintbrush.
 Because of its ergonomic grip and round shape, it was easy to manoeuvre.

 I got stuck right into the painting like it was a great adventure.
 I didn’t want to be precious with my brushstrokes because I was going for a vintage look which often features imperfections.

 I started on the left front leg of the art table and worked all the way around, clockwise.
 That meant sitting on the floor, kneeling, and bending down low.
 I lay on the floor to paint the underparts.

-The three long drawers, I’d pulled out and put to one side, on my to-do-list for later.
+The three long drawers, I’d pulled out and put to one side, were on my to-do list for later.
 I decided early on that I’d paint all the underparts of the art table even though these aren’t readily observed.

 After I’d given the tabletop a once over, which completely changed the look of the table, I did the same for the drawers, including inside the drawers.
 I painted everything but their underside.